adioshun/gitBook_DeepDrive/paper2016-pointnet3d.md

 [13] D. Maturana and S. Scherer, “Voxnet: A 3d convolutional neural network for real-time object recognition.”
 IROS, 2015.
 ```

-Currently, VoxNet’s occupancy grid holds the best accuracy in the ModelNet challenge for the 3D-centric approachesdescribed above.
+최근까지는 VoxNet’s 의occupancy grid가 가장 좋은 성능을 보이고 있다. ` Currently, VoxNet’s occupancy grid holds the best accuracy in the ModelNet challenge for the 3D-centric approaches described above. `

-However, ray tracing grids considerablyharmed performance in terms of execution time so that otherapproaches must be considered for a real-time implementation.In that very same work, the authors show that hit gridsperformed comparably to other approaches while keeping alow complexity to achieve a reduced runtime.In this regard, we propose an occupancy grid inspired by theaforementioned successes but aiming to maintain a reasonableaccuracy while allowing a real-time implementation.
+However, ray tracing grids considerably harmed performance in terms of execution time so that other approaches must be considered for a real-time implementation.

+In that very same work, the authors show that hit grids performed comparably to other approaches while keeping alow complexity to achieve a reduced runtime.

+In this regard, we propose an occupancy grid inspired by the aforementioned successes but aiming to maintain a reason able accuracy while allowing a real-time implementation.

 In ourvolumetric representation, each point of a cloud is mapped toa voxel of a fixed-size occupancy grid.